davide3011/palladium-ln/doc/getting-started/advanced-setup/tor.md

-#### Case #3: Public IP address, and a fixed Tor address set by Core Lightning
+#### Case #3: Public IP address, and a fixed Tor address set by Palladium Lightning

 Other nodes can connect to you entirely over Tor, and the Tor address doesn't change every time you restart.

-See "Letting Core Lightning Control Tor" for how to get Core Lightning talking to Tor.
+See "Letting Palladium Lightning Control Tor" for how to get Palladium Lightning talking to Tor.

 If you have an internal IP address: